 Woodville is a very small village located in the state of Wisconsin.
 With a population of 1,409 people and just one neighborhood, Woodville is the 348th largest community in Wisconsin.

-Woodville is a blue-collar town, with 39.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Woodville is generally considered to be a blue-collar town.
+39.09% of the Woodville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Woodville is a village of production and manufacturing workers, professionals, and sales and office workers.
-There are especially a lot of people living in Woodville who work in office and administrative support (9.35%), management occupations (8.75%), and sales jobs (8.51%).
+There are especially a lot of people living in Woodville who work in office and administrative support (10.34%), management occupations (9.33%), and teaching (8.20%).

 Also of interest is that Woodville has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Woodville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Woodville residents report their race to be White, followed by Native American.
-Important ancestries of people in Woodville include German, Norwegian, Irish, English, and Italian.
+The greatest number of Woodville residents report their race to be White.
+Important ancestries of people in Woodville include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Woodville is English.
 Other important languages spoken here include Polish and Italian.